samtron1412/docs/misc/game.md

 # Overview

+# Computer Game

 - What is a computer Game?
     + A software program
     + in which one or more players make decisions
     + through the control of game objects and resources
     + in pursuit of a goal

+## Game Design

+- Game Design = Cool idea for characters and story + **game mechanics**
+- Game mechanics: the basic rules and interactions that make a game fun to play.
+- Think of game mechanics as a car engine and the graphics, characters, and storyline as the bodywork and finishing.

-# Checklist for a good game
+### Checklist for a good computer game

 - Reaching goals
     + Goals should not be too easy to achieve.
 There must be a